marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

     because that feature is already a GCC extension and thus not relevant to traditional C compatibility.

-.. option:: -Wtraditional-conversion , -Wtraditional-conversion
+.. option:: -Wtraditional-conversion , -Wtraditional-conversion, -Wno-traditional-conversion
-.. option:: -Wno-traditional-conversion

   .. note::